 The apartment is petite, but perfect for two/three people: it was completely renovated a few years ago, and furnished with the exquisite taste by the present owner.
 In every room there are pieces in terracotta from Vietri sul Mare, a coastal village near Salerno, famous for its production of ceramics with naive patterns inspired by the Mediterranean landscape.
 The tiles in the kitchen were specially designed by the Liguori brothers, earthenware artists of Raito (Vietri).

-There is a small entrance, a living room with a large and comfortable sofa-bed for two and a beautiful wardrobe (used as cupboard) of the late 18th century, a kitchen with an antique round table, a bathroom with shower and a small bedroom with a French bed.
+There is a small entrance, a living room with a sofa-bed for two and a beautiful wardrobe (used as cupboard) of the late 18th century, a kitchen with an antique round table, a bathroom with shower and a small bedroom with a French bed (1,30 mt wide).
 The apartment is about 50 m. square.

 The balcony is the most precious corner of the apartment: there you can spend relaxing hours dining at candlelight or drinking a fresh Limoncello.

 There is no wi-fi in the apartment, byt you can easily buy a usb device in TIM/VODAFONE/etc. shops that helps you connecting from home, or better visit the many bars that offer free wi-fi in the surroundings.

 The apartment is in the historic centre of Salerno, two minute walk from the Romanesque Church of s.
 Benedict and the Archaeological Museum and one minute walk from the Cathedral, also built by Robert Guiscard.
 The Diocesan Museum, where the most spectacular cycle of Medieval carved ivory plates is hosted, is round the corner.
 The apartment is embedded in the oldest street of Salerno, via dei Mercanti, where there are many jewellers and old shops.
 Within five minutes, you may walk the waterfront, i.e. the promenade along the sea, where there are lots of bars and pizzerias that animate the night life.